2.5 million square kilometres of incredible biodiversity.

 Life in the ocean

-Along 20,781 kilometres of coastline, including islands and archipelagos, you’ll encounter wild dolphins, migrating whales and some of the most diverse marine environments on Earth.
+Along 12,500 kilometres of mainland coastline, as well as islands and archipelagos, you’ll encounter wild dolphins, migrating whales and some of the most diverse marine environments on Earth.

 In fact, one of 18 global hotspots of coral reef diversity stretches hundreds of kilometres from World Heritage listed Ningaloo Reef (the world’s largest fringing reef) and Shark Bay, to Rottnest Island near Perth.

 Ningaloo and Shark Bay bring you breathtakingly close to turtles, dugongs, reef sharks, manta rays and the largest fish in the ocean, the whale shark.

 Check out the Top 10 Places to See Marine Life for more inspiration.

 Life in the forest

 WA’s forests evolved in geographic isolation, which means much of its flora and fauna is found nowhere else on Earth, including the jarrah, karri, marri, tingle and tuart trees and many of the State’s 12,000 species of wildflowers.

 The national parks of Perth, Dryandra and the South West offer windows to these unique forest habitats, not to mention rare Australian wildlife and one of the world’s 34 biodiversity hotspots.

 In the central heart of WA lies Golden Outback – the largest expanse of outback in the country.
 Here, wide-open desert landscapes and plunging gorges provide natural habitats for a vast array of wildflowers and wildlife, from red and western grey kangaroos to the State’s rare national emblem, the numbat.